zach-chairez/starter-hugo-academic/content/home/experience.md

     * Prepare, present and guide students through Calculus based assignments.
     * Creatively instill mathematical foundations in students for future mathematics and science classes.
     * Respond to students' emails quickly with suggestions and actions necessary to complete labs.
-    * During the Spring semesters, actively research relevant information pertaining to dissertation topic
+    * During the Spring semesters, actively research relevant information pertaining to dissertation topic.

   - title: Professor of Semiconductor Physics